TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-kiosk-update-entity.md

 [Kiosk Mode](https://github.com/NemesisRE/kiosk-mode) is a third party integration for Home Assistant available via [HACS]({% link _posts/2025-09-01-home-assistant.md %}).
 The usual use case is to configure the app when running on a dedicated device, like a wall mounted tablet.

 The integration lets you choose which parts of the normal frontend UX to hide.
-The most common choices are to hide the side bar and top header.
+The most common choices are to hide the sidebar and top header.
 Beyond that are a wealth of options to control access in fine grained detail.

 I'm going to start by disabling the sidebar.
 Kiosk mode is only active for specified dashboards.
 You need to edit the configuration YAML for each dashboard and add the appropriate kiosk mode options.